✓ Shape your vision and mission by having strong ideas and testing them. Stay flexible because you may miss new opportunities.

 ✓ Identify the people who believe in your initiative and have the political power to give it creditability.

-✓ Ensure their backgrounds and sectors reflect the multi-sectoral nature of the Agenda.
+✓ Ensure their backgrounds reflect the multi-sectoral nature of the Agenda.

 ✓ Don’t be afraid to ask your champion(s) to go the extra mile, especially in the kick-off phase.